shiyis/politics/README.md

 ## P.O.L.I.T.I.C.S. - A Political Opinions, Language, and Ideology Text Interpretation and Classification Solution
-This project offers a solution that dynamically measures political subjectivity with Variational Autoencoding methods through quantifying an author's political leaning (their political position gets projected onto a one dimensional scale as an ideal point that ranges from moderate to progressive).
+This exploratory independent capstone project tries to offer a solution that dynamically measures political subjectivity with Variational Autoencoding methods through quantifying an author's political leaning (their political position gets projected onto a one dimensional scale as an ideal point that ranges from moderate to progressive).

 ---
 ### Dynamically Measuring Political Opinions and Subjectivity with VAE